 - 1 teaspoon black pepper

-- 1 tablespoon maggie seasoning sauce
+- 1 tablespoon Maggie seasoning sauce

-- 2 chicken boulion cubes
+- 2 chicken bullion cubes

 - 10 cups water